 Shopify is one of the best website builders for businesses looking to begin selling online.
 Its tools are laser-focused on the things that ecommerce stores need to get right, while still offering the power to design websites as desired.

-Now that you know how to build your first website with Shopify, there's so much you can do to personalize and improve it.
+Now that you know how to build a website with Shopify, there's so much you can do to personalize and improve it.
 Browse through all of Shopify’s settings, apps, and marketing tools to perfect your ecommerce website.